quietsoph/vocab-builder-app/README.md

 **Case 1**

-Sally, a Vietnamese software engineer with limited English skills, wants to pursue a Master's degree in Sydney but needs to take an English exam.
-She has one year to prepare, but is struggling to find effective method to expand here vocabulary.
+Sally, a Vietnamese software engineer with limited proficiency in English, aims to pursue a Master's degree in Sydney.
+However, she must first pass an English exam.
+She has a year to prepare, but is strugglng to find effective ways to enhance her vocabulary.

 **Case2**
-Nam wants to pursue a MBA degree in United States.
-Preparing for the application, he is studying to take GMAT with the target score of 700 (out of 800).
-A month ago, he took GMAT and the score is way lower than what he expected.
-He decided to take another one in next 6 months.
-One of his focus is to improve the score of Verbal section in the next exam.
-In the past, he used flashcards to learn new words.
+Nam is preparing an application to pursue an MBA in the US and is studying for the GMAT with a goal of achieving a 700 out of 800.
+However, in his previous attempt, he only scored 600 due to poor performance in the Verbal reasoning.
+His limited vocabulary was one of the factors that contributed to his poor performance.
+He is currently seeking alternative methods to expand his vocabulary beyond the use of flashcards.

+## Research-backed vocabulary learning methods
+1. Contextual Learning: Research has shown that we learn words effectively when we encounter them in meaningful contexts.
+2. Mnemonics: This method involves associating new vocabulary with visual or audiotory cues to help with recall.
+This can be done through creating stories, images, or other memory aids.
+3. Word association: This method involves linking new vocabulary with words that are already known.
+For example, they could be similar or contrast.
+4. Word families: This method involves learning words that are related by their roots, prefixes or suffixes.

-## Research-backed solution
+## The solution

+**Vocabees** is designed to help learners expand their vocabulary using research-based methods.
+With a focus on contextual learning, mnemonics, word association, and word families, Vocabees offers a comprehensive approach to vocabulary acquisition.

+## Features
+1. Word family building with roots, concepts and their associated concepts.

+Example:

+Word family for 'sleep' with the root 'sleep', with concepts like 'nap', 'slumber', 'rest', 'out like a light'.
+The concept 'nap' is similar to the concept 'catnap', which is called an associated concept of 'nap'.

+2. Support for mutiple families per concept.

+Example: The concept 'out like a light' can be a part of families like 'sleep', 'light'

+3. Ability to associate one concept with multiple other words.

+Example: The concept 'love' can be associated with other concepts like 'romance', 'affection', 'caring', etc.

+4. Search functionality for roots and concepts.
+5. User account features, including sign-up and sign-in.
+6. Ownership features to allow users to manage their own data.

 ## Techstack

-## Features
+- Ruby on Rails
+- PostgreSQL
+- Git
 ## Challenges
+1. Refine database design to fp

 ## For improvements